 Upon creation of a part request the requestor, members of the Librarian role and Workspace Administrators, will receive email notifications – providing the Email Notifications feature is enabled.
 This is performed by an Administrator, on the Email Notifications page (Admin – Settings – Email Notifications) of the Workspace's browser interface.

-Only an Administrator for the Workspace can invite new people to the team.
+Only an Administrator for the Workspace can invite new members the team.

-Determine which people are to have access to the Workspace from the Team page of the interface.
+Determine which people are to have access to the Workspace from the Workspace Members page of the interface.

-Soft deletion from within the design software is supported in Altium Designer 20.2 and later.
+Soft deletion from within the design software is supported in Altium NEXUS 20.2 and later.

 When you delete an item in the Workspace through a soft delete action, it will be moved to the Trash.
 The Trash page provides the interface to this isolated area of the Workspace.